Neitikjangra/Anti-Gravity-Lifter-Information/README.md

 ## 🙌 Contributors

-Developed by **Kartik & Neitik** as part of ongoing research into advanced propulsion technologies.
+Developed by **Kartik & Neitik & Rajarshi Shukla** as part of ongoing research into advanced propulsion technologies.